react-loadable/revised/README.md

 6. Simplify the `Loading` component.

-New: the `Loading` component should accept only 3 props:
+New: the `Loading` component should accept only 2 props:
-- `timedOut: boolean`
-- `error?: Error`
+- `error?: Error`: when error is null, the component is being loaded.
 - `retry(): any`

-Rational: showing the loading state after a delay can be done trivially within the Loading component's implementation.
+Rational: showing the loading/timed out states after a delay can be done trivially within the Loading component's implementation.
-While this reduces a lot of burden for maintaining the source code of this project.
+While this hugely reduces burden for maintaining this project.